apoca/blockchainexplained/PITCHME.md

 ## #eSolidarDEV
 #### Telegram - http://t.me/eSolidarDEV

-+++
+---

 ### Blockchain
-* Blockchain Is Like a Public ledger of transactions
+* Blockchain is like a public ledger of transactions
 * Blockchain does not want to trust a third party to administer the ledger
-* Blockchain Is Like Google Docs
+* Blockchain is like Google Docs
-* Blockchain Is Like DNA
+* Blockchain is like DNA
 +++

 ### Blockchain